High Blood Pressure: The Role of the Family

 The family member who does the meal planning and cooking should visit the dietitian along with the patient.
 Both can learn about the best foods to use and other helpful ideas to make following the diet easier.
-The doctor can provide a referral to a registered dietitian, who will offer suggestions about eating the right foods in the right amounts to help control high blood pressure.
+The healthcare provider can provide a referral to a registered dietitian, who will offer suggestions about eating the right foods in the right amounts to help control high blood pressure.
 The services of a registered dietitian may be covered by some health insurance policies.

+Getting regular exercise helps keep blood pressure under control.
 The benefits of exercise include feeling and looking better, reducing stress and having better overall health.
 Families can exercise together and enjoy these activities as part of their free time together.
 They can walk, swim, or ride a bicycle regardless of age or differing abilities.
 Joining a gym, bowling league or a softball team are other good ideas.

 How does stopping smoking help?

-People who have high blood pressure, and smoke increase their risk of having complications such as heart attacks and strokes.
 Stopping smoking can be hard to do, especially if others in the family continue to smoke.
 Family members should consider stopping smoking together and using the money usually spent on cigarettes to buy something they can enjoy together.
 At today's high cigarette prices, it would not take long to save enough money for a bicycle, for example.

 Families can be supportive, but the responsibility for taking medicines rests with the patient.
 Sometimes, patients may have difficulty remembering whether they took the medicines or not.
 Special pill boxes are available that have small compartments labeled with the days of the week, as well as times of the day.
 These allow your family member to check to make sure the pill was taken.
 Watches with alarms and beepers are also helpful.